egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 3** </span><br/><br/>What do you worship besides God?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 3** </span><br/><br/>What do you worship besides God?
 Worship is the giving of devotion, reverence, or importance to something or someone.
 Is it material possessions, power and authority, self-image and vanity, fame, technology, sports?
 Where does most of your time go?
 What is it that consumes your thoughts that is not holy?
 Take time to repent and surrender it to God.

 &nbsp;